andrewchambers/p2pkgs/README.md

 Populating the cache is a matter of just copying the built tarballs into place on any http server.

 To make things even faster, we will add a client side server index that is a simple redo target.

+## ./bin/do

+Instead of redo, you can use the bootstrap 'do' script, which is a pure sh implementation of redo, it does not support incremental builds, but should be able to build one off packages.